fdurni/IndividualProject/journal.md

 ###2/24/16
 I worked on week 4 exercises over lunch at work today, and my laptop installed a windows update.
 This update moved many things on my laptop, which caused many issues with my project.
 With Paula's help, I was able to get everything back up and running, but this was pretty stressful.
 I was able to get the week 5 exercises working though, which is great.

+###3/6/16
+This week I set up entities for all of my tables and began setting up DAOs.
+I also refactored my project structure so that a user must log in to access the website.